mobingi/alm/docs/markdown/alm-template/doc-working-with-alm-templates.md

 - role

     The "role" of which the stack layer defines to.

-You deploy multiple layers within one Alm-template, for example _web layer_, _database layer_ or _bastion instance_ layer, etc. These values are pre-defined by Mobingi ALM and you cannot customize the names.
+    You deploy multiple layers within one Alm-template, for example two _web_ layers, one _database_ layer.
+The available role names are:

+    - `web`
+    - `bastion`

 - flag